Call

 That helps onboarding, cluster migrations, and repetitive releases where diffs are small but YAML mistakes are expensive.
 An operations timeline in the UI reduces “who deployed last?” and “did we roll back?” ambiguity.

 You capture context: target cluster, namespace, image from GitLab Registry (or another source), tag or digest.
-Then you create or update a Helm release: values, chart dependencies, overrides for stage versus prod.
+Then you create or update a Helm release: values, chart dependencies, overrides for stage versus prod (see CI/CD without overgrown pipelines).

 After rollout, status is visible in the UI: success, partial failure, Kubernetes events.
 Roll back to a prior Helm revision when needed without spelunking shell history.

 GitLab projects and the registry remain the source of truth for code and images.
-Opsy keeps that chain intact: you still build images in familiar CI, while deploy and configuration alignment happen in one layer above Kubernetes.
+Opsy keeps that chain intact: you still build images in familiar CI, while deploy and configuration alignment happen in one layer above Kubernetes - more in API & integrations.

 That reduces drift between “what the repo says” and “what the cluster runs,” especially when automation and manual steps mix.